abhisheksrocks/Muvi-App/README.md

 # MUVI app

 Muvi app is an app in play store, that aims to provide information about all the movies, released or unreleased based on the TMDb database.
+This repository holds the code base for that app.

 ## Getting Started